SC to hear on May 31 plea to cancel class 12 board exams due to COVID | Education

 The Supreme Court Friday said it would hear on May 31 a plea seeking directions to cancel the class 12 exams of the CBSE and Council for the Indian School Certificate Examination (CISCE) amidst the surge in COVID-19 cases across the country.

+“Be optimistic.
+May be by Monday (May 31), some resolution will be there,” a bench of Justices A M Khanwilkar and Dinesh Maheshwari told the petitioner.

+Justice Maheshwari observed that the Central Board of Secondary Education (CBSE) is likely to take a call on the issue on June 1.

-The plea, which also sought directions to devise an ''objective methodology'' to declare the result of class 12 within a specific time frame, came up for hearing before a bench of Justices A M Khanwilkar and Dinesh Maheshwari.
+The plea, filed by petitioner Mamta Sharma, has also sought directions to devise an ''objective methodology'' to declare the result of class 12 within a specific time frame.

 When the petitioner said she will serve the copy of the plea to the parties, the bench observed, “You do it.
 We will have it on Monday (May 31)”.